Baka (Japanese word): English

 During World War II, baka was American military slang for the Imperial Japanese Yokosuka MXY-7 Ohka kamikaze flying bomb.
 The earliest recorded usage was in Newsweek on May 7, 1945, "American forces have officially designated this bomb as 'baka', baka being Japanese for foolish, silly, or stupid."

-In modern times, baka has often been used in anime communities.
-This has also led to the satirical and ironic use of baka to call someone a fool or mock anime communities.
+English-speaking weebs have been known to use baka in its Japanese context as a loanword.

+In popular culture

+In the Tamil film Japanil Kalyanaraman (1985), the Japan-based tourist guide Munusamy (Chitra Lakshmanan) misleads Mayilsamy (Goundamani) by claiming that baka is Japanese for Greetings.
+The latter repeats the word to a Japanese woman who then slaps him.